A healthy balanced diet for dogs

 - Human food/table scraps: Your dog’s digestive system is different to yours and human food is often too salty or too high in protein, with not enough minerals or essential nutrients to guarantee they’re getting a nutritionally balanced diet.
 If you do want to treat them to the occasional bit of home cooking, white chicken (with all bones removed) can be a good choice.
 It’s easily digestible, full of protein and contains vitamins and minerals.
 Vets often recommend feeding chicken and rice or white fish and rice to dogs recovering from upset tummies.

 - Raw meat: Although it may seem like a natural food to give canines, raw meat for dogs can contain bacteria that could make your dog ill.

 - Bones: In particular small pieces of bone and fish bones, as they can damage teeth and cause obstructions in the throat or gut.
 Chicken bones should always be avoided as they can splinter when chewed and cause real damage if swallowed and, although they’re traditionally fed to dogs, we don’t recommend larger bones as they’re also associated with obstructions to the gut.

 - Poisonous foods: They may be fine for us to eat but dogs can get very ill, and even die, if they eat chocolate, onions, garlic and grapes or raisins.
-Rhubarb, spinach and beetroot are also poisonous to dogs.

 - Food supplements: If your dog’s being fed a nutritionally complete and balanced manufactured pet food there’s no need to give food supplements to normal, healthy dogs.
 If you have dogs with special nutritional requirements, caused by pregnancy or a medical condition, ask your vet to recommend a nutritionally balanced diet that is specifically formulated for their needs.
 Adding your own supplements, out of proportion to other nutrients, can contribute to skeletal deformities and other problems.